There are two different types of bacteria involved with food

 Escherichia coli (E.coli)

 Most E.coli strains are not pathogens, in other words disease-causing bacteria.
-E.coli does and can exist harmlessly withhumans and is an important part of our internal flora.
-This means the internal makeup of various bacteria in our gut that allows us to consume our food, these essentially keep bad pathogens at bay.
+They do and can exist harmlessly with humans, and is an important part of our internal flora.
+This means the internal makeup of various bacteria in our gut that allows us to consume our food.
+These essentially keep bad pathogens at bay.

-However, there are strains of E.coli that are dangerous such as E.coli O157:H7, which causes hemorrhagic gastroenteritis and can be severe.
+However, there are strains of E.coli that are dangerous such as E.coli O157:H7.
+These cause hemorrhagic gastroenteritis and can be severe.
 In general E.coli is a bacterium that should be avoided.

-E.coli mostly occurs in our gut and raw meats, it becomes an indicator of an unhygienic practices that may have taken place.
-Two perfect examples of this are when we do not wash our hands after going to the toilet and when we do not wash our hands after the handling of raw meats.
+E.coli mostly occurs in our gut and is present in raw meats.
+This bacteria becomes an indicator of an unhygienic practices that may have taken place.
+Two perfect examples of this, are when we do not wash our hands after going to the toilet and when we do not wash our hands after the handling of raw meats.

 Staphylococcus aureus (S.aureus)

-In food S.aureus is particularly concerning because it produces a heat-stable toxin which can cause severe food poisoning.
+In food, S.aureus is concerning because it produces a heat-stable toxin, which can cause severe food poisoning.
 Heat-stable meaning that the toxin can survive cooking temperatures.
-I am sure you can already see why S.aureusis used as an indicator organism in food safety and hygiene.